-The Council has adopted approved government salary sacrifice schemes which enable employees to have deductions from pay to purchase childcare vouchers or cycles for travel to work.
+The Council has adopted approved government salary sacrifice schemes which enable employees to have deductions from pay to purchase childcare vouchers (closed to new applicants in October 2018) or cycles for travel to work.
 These schemes are tax efficient for the employee and are cost-neutral to the Council.